 The Silkie chicken name is appropriate.
-This chicken is prized around the world for its unique fluffy plumage, unusual black skin and bones, and docile temperament.
+This fluffy chicken is prized around the world for its unique puffy plumage, unusual black skin and bones, and docile temperament.

 They are excellent pets and starter chickens for individuals to enjoy their calm personalities.
 The hens have great mothering skills.
 Because they are excellent brooders and go broody multiple times each season, they can be a resource to hatch eggs from other chicken breeds, ducks, etc.

-While it isn’t eaten often in Europe or North America, it is possible to find traditional dishes throughout Asia which utilize Silkie meat and bones for the chicken’s unique taste and nutrition.
+While it isn’t eaten often in North America or Europe, it is possible to find traditional dishes throughout Asia which utilize Silkie meat and bones for the chicken’s unique taste and nutrition.

 If you plan to raise them, make sure you do not house Silkies with more aggressive chicken breeds.
 Pay special attention to bedding and avoid overheating or dehydration.

-You can raise Silkies alone or in small groups.
+You can raise Silkies in small groups.
 They integrate nicely into backyard gardens and hobby farms and make ideal pet chickens with reliable egg production.
+Showing Silkies is popular as well.